Maccabees: Background

-In the 2nd century BCE, Judea lay between the Ptolemaic Kingdom (based in Egypt) and the Seleucid Empire (based in Syria), monarchies which had formed following the death of Alexander the Great.
-Judea had initially come under Ptolemaic rule but fell to the Seleucids around 197 BCE, after the Battle of Panium, during the Fifth Syrian War.
+In the 2nd century BC, Judea lay between the Ptolemaic Kingdom (based in Egypt) and the Seleucid Empire (based in Syria), monarchies which had formed following the death of Alexander the Great.
+Judea had initially come under Ptolemaic rule but fell to the Seleucids around 197 BC, after the Battle of Panium, during the Fifth Syrian War.
 Judea at that time had been affected by the Hellenization initiated by Alexander the Great.
 Some Jews, mainly those of the urban upper class, notably the Tobiad family, wished to dispense with Jewish law and to adopt a Greek lifestyle.
 According to historian Victor Tcherikover, the main motive for the Tobiads' Hellenism was economic and political.
 The Hellenizing Jews built a gymnasium in Jerusalem, competed in international Greek games, "removed their marks of circumcision and repudiated the holy covenant".

-When Antiochus IV Epiphanes became ruler of the Seleucid Empire in 175 BCE, Onias III held the office of high priest in Jerusalem.
+When Antiochus IV Epiphanes became ruler of the Seleucid Empire in 175 BC, Onias III held the office of high priest in Jerusalem.
 To Antiochus, the high priest was merely a local governor within his realm, a man whom he could appoint or dismiss at will, while orthodox Jews saw the holder of the high priesthood as divinely appointed.
 Jason, the brother of Onias, bribed Antiochus to make him high priest instead of Onias.
 Jason abolished the traditional theocracy and "received from Antiochus permission to convert Jerusalem into a Greek polis called Antioch".
 In turn, Menelaus then bribed Antiochus and was appointed high priest in place of Jason.
 Menelaus had Onias assassinated.
 Menelaus' brother Lysimachus stole holy vessels from the Temple; the resulting riots led to the death of Lysimachus.
 Menelaus was arrested for Onias' murder and was arraigned before Antiochus, but he bribed his way out of trouble.
 Jason subsequently drove out Menelaus and became high priest again.
 In 168 BCE, Antiochus pillaged the Temple, attacked Jerusalem and "led captive the women and children."
 From this point onwards, Antiochus pursued a zealous Hellenizing policy in the Seleucid satrapies of Coele Syria and Phoenicia.